Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Related Work and Preliminaries

-\paragraph{Example of linear computation with LiRPA} In the following, we provide a simple example of linear bound computation for a toy DNN depicted in Figure \ref{fig:toyDNN} using a state-of-the-art LiRPA-based approach, namely CROWN \cite{crown}.
-We consider a neural network with two inputs, two hidden layers with ReLU activation, and one single output.
+To provide the reader a concrete and practical illustration of this approach, in the following, we present a simple example of linear bound computation for the toy DNN shown in Figure \ref{fig:toyDNN}, using CROWN, a state-of-the-art LiRPA-based method \citep{crown}.

+\paragraph{Example of linear computation with LiRPA} Consider a neural network with two inputs, two hidden layers with ReLU activation, and one single output.
 Following the notation introduced in Sec. \ref{sec:preliminaries} we define:

 and, for simplicity, we set the bias terms in the layers to zero.
 We consider an original input ${\vx_0}^T= [0, 1]$ and an $\ell_\infty$ $\varepsilon=2$ perturbation around it, thus obtaining a perturbation region $\mathcal{C}=[[-2,2], [-1,3]]$.